Matrix manipulation and matrix predicate functions for STACK

 Changing the entries of a matrix

 Maxima provides the setelmx function to change an element of a matrix and return the adjusted matrix.
-This is described here. matrix.mac provides a set of complementary functions to replace multiple entries at once.
+This is described in the matrix page. matrix.mac provides a set of complementary functions to replace multiple entries at once.

 matrix.mac also provides some functions to shape a given matrix.